department-of-veterans-affairs/vagov-content/pages/pension/eligibility.md

 title: Veterans Pension Eligibililty | Veterans Affairs
 heading: Veterans Pension Eligibility
 display_title: Eligibility
-description: Find out if you're eligible for a Veterans Pension.
-This VA pension program offers monthly payments to wartime Veterans, who are age 65 or older or have a permanent and total non-service connected disability, and who have limited income and net worth.
+description: The Veterans Pension program provides monthly payments to wartime Veterans based on need.
+Review VA pension eligibility requirements to find out if you qualify based on your age or a permanent and total non-service-connected disability as well as your income and net worth.
 keywords: veterans pension, non service connected pension, non service connected pension eligibility, va pension eligibility
 concurrence:
 order: 1